Prisca92/Project-4-final/README.md

-This classification report provides a comprehensive evaluation of a binary classification model's performance.
+This classification report provides a comprehensive evaluation of a classification model's performance.

 Analysis of each metric: